Materials & Craft

 • • QC checks per agreed plan

 Guidance only.
-Final allowance depends on target market rules, product design, and risk assessment.
+Final allowance depends on target market rules, design, and risk assessment.

 US Market (CPSIA / ASTM)

-We align material selection, small parts risk, labeling, and testing plan to applicable US requirements for your product category and age grade.
+We align material choice, trim risk, labeling, and testing workflow with applicable US requirements based on product category and age grade.

 EU Market (EN71 / CE Readiness)

-We support a testing and documentation workflow suitable for EU distribution, including mechanical/physical and chemical considerations.
+We support a testing and documentation workflow suitable for EU plush distribution, including mechanical, physical, and chemical considerations.

 Process Controls